How to Apply Custom Format Cells in Excel (17 Examples)

 Include Currency Symbol with Custom Format Cells in Excel

-• Repeat the steps and type different format codes as presented in column headers to display different currency formats.
+• You can repeat the steps and insert different format codes to display different currency formats.

 Include Currency Symbol with Custom Format Cells in Excel

-Note: Other unique symbols, such as copyright, and trademark, can be accepted in a specific Excel number format.
-These characters can be typed in by holding down the ALT key while typing their four-digit ANSI codes.
+Note: Other unique symbols, such as copyright and trademark, can be accepted in a specific Excel number format.
+These characters can be typed in with the Alt ANSI code.

 Display Percentages with Custom Format Cells in Excel